 The tour starts at kilometer 104 of the Ollantaytambo - Aguas Calientes railroad.
 This short route crosses a part of the Inca Trail Tours to reach Machu Picchu after 11 kilometers of walking.

 This route runs through the archeological sites of Chachabamba and Wiñayhuayna.
 Then he arrives at Intipunku and, finally, Machu Picchu.

 This short version only takes about half a day to reach the Inca City.
 The visit to Machu Picchu is the next day after spending the night in a hotel in Aguas Calientes.

 The 2 Day Inca Trail Tour has a capacity for 250 tourists per day.
 The bad news is that the website that shows availability is not open to the public.

-Tierras Vivas was created this travel blog for you, and where you can to check the 2 Day Inca Trail Permits 2020.
+Tierras Vivas was created this travel blog for you, and where you can to check the 2 Day Inca Trail Permits 2021 and 2022.